 Welcome!
-At U.Va., we believe the importance of the global community cannot be overstated, and this belief is reflected in our commitment to international students.
-Approximately 5 percent of our entering classes are foreign nationals; these students’ voices, visions for the future, and dedication to improving their countries and their world benefit and inspire all students and faculty, and their contribution can be felt everywhere on Grounds—through class discussion, research projects, dorm and social activities, friendships, and more.
+At UVA, we believe the importance of the global community cannot be overstated, and this belief is reflected in our commitment to international students.
+Approximately 5% of our entering classes are foreign nationals; these students’ voices, visions for the future, and dedication to improving their countries and their world benefit and inspire all students and faculty, and their contribution can be felt everywhere on Grounds—through class discussion, research projects, dorm and social activities, friendships, and more.

 There is no separate or different application for international students.
-For instructions on how to apply for admission, click here.
+Please follow the application instructions.
 If admitted, the Financial Guarantee for Foreign National Applicants is required for those who wish to accept the offer of admission.

-International students who want to transfer to U.Va. as a second- or third-year student should go to our online transfer information about coursework and other requirements.
+International students who want to transfer to UVA as a second- or third-year student should refer to the transfer admission information.

-Intereviews are optional and students who are not interviewed will still be considered for admission.
-The interview is an opportunity to display your communication skills, reasoning abilities, and your enthusiasm for becoming a successful student at the University of Virginia.
-Alumni interviews are not offered.
+We strongly encourage all applicants whose first language is not English to participate in an English language assessment, regardless of their secondary school education.
+Please contact IntialView to schedule your evaluation.
+This evaluation is an opportunity to display your communication skills, reasoning abilities, and your enthusiasm for becoming a successful student at the University of Virginia.
+No other interviews are offered.

 Visas and Studying in the U.S.